walwalwalides/MMP_Collection/MMP_Mobile/README.md

 `MMP_Mobile` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different DAW ( Digital Audio Workstation) Software.

+The App are designed to use UDP or TCP Protocol depending on your requirements.